 Given its documented benefits and relatively low cost of implementation, governments and educators are interested in supporting all families in reading at home.

 Most of the parents who reported to engage in shared reading at home, reported that the visual aspect of reading, such as the images and illustrations in the book, mattered to them more than sounds or the feel and smell of the book.

-of engaging individual senses in reading and the place where parents and
+the importance of engaging individual senses in reading and the place where parents and children read together.

 - the space where they read books